 I was recently assigned a new work project that required a visit to San Francisco to work with a client for a few days in October, and so of course I got to thinking if I could incorporate some motorbike time whilst out there.
-Prior visits to the Bay area, where I had chance to rent a Harley Davidson Dyna 103, a Road King 107 and Triumph Bonneville T100 were all very memorable.
-However, I have always wanted to visit Yosemite National Park, being renowned for it’s natural beauty.
-At ~200 miles inland, I’ve just never had longer enough to get there with time to appreciate it within a weekend bike rental.
+Prior visits to the Bay area, where I had the chance to rent a Harley Davidson Dyna 103, a Road King 107 and Triumph Bonneville T100 were all very memorable.
+However, I have always wanted to visit Yosemite National Park, being renowned for its natural beauty.
+At ~200 miles inland, I’ve just never had long enough to get there with time to appreciate it within a weekend bike rental.

 Motorcycle Trip to Yosemite

-For this upcoming trip I’ve arranged my outgoing flight 3 days earlier (and actually saving the company money to boot!) to fit in a rough itinerary of:
+For this upcoming trip, I’ve arranged my outgoing flight 3 days earlier (and actually saving the company money to boot!) to fit in a rough itinerary of:

 - Day 1 – collect bike in San Fran and ride 200 miles to Yosemite